Workiva/over_react/doc/flux_to_redux.md

 ### The Redux Version
 For our example, here are our different items of interest:
-- __The State Class:__ we have a class (`RandomColorState`) that has `backgroundColor` property.
+- __The State Class:__ we have a class (`ReduxState`) that has `backgroundColor` property.
 It also has a couple different constructors that make instantiation in different contexts easier, like for the default state and when updating the state.
 - __Actions:__ we have a single action class called `UpdateBackgroundColorAction`.
 It has no content because all we need is the the `type` and an action (though actions can be implemented in a handful of ways).
-- __The Reducer:__ our reducer simply looks for an action of type `UpdateBackgroundColorAction`, and when it finds it, the reducer returns a new instance of `RandomColorState` with a new background color.
+- __The Reducer:__ our reducer simply looks for an action of type `UpdateBackgroundColorAction`, and when it finds it, the reducer returns a new instance of `ReduxState` with a new background color.
-- __The Store Object:__ we create a store object called `randomColorStore`, instantiating it with our reducer and the default state of `RandomColorState`.
+- __The Store Object:__ we create a store object called `randomColorStore`, instantiating it with our reducer and the default state of `ReduxState`.
 - __The UI:__ All of our UI componentry is wrapped in a `ReduxProvider`.
 The provider takes in a `store` prop, to which we pass `randomColorStore`.
 The only component is a `BigBlock` connected component.
 Updates are triggered by calling `props.dispatch(UpdateBackgroundColorAction())`, and since it's a connected component (using `mapStateToProps`) state is accessed via normal props usage.

 <img height=400 src="./ReduxArchitecture.png" alt='Redux Architecture'>